jasminepvo/angelhope/README.md

 **Tech used:** HTML, CSS, JavaScript, API Spreadsheet, Netlify, Plasmic

 A rough wireframe was designed in Plasmic.
-Contributions to the building of the site were completed by both [Jasmine Vo](https://github.com/jasminepvo) and [Zira Serrano](https://github.com/ziraserrano).
+Contributions to the building of the site were completed by both [Jasmine Vo](https://github.com/jasminepvo) and [Zira Serrano](https://github.com/ziraserrano). <br>
 Jasmine's contributions:
 - Join Our Community
 - Featured Partners